Primary

 Lie face down with your chest near the top of the bench and arms hanging straight down.
 Keep your upper arms perpendicular to the floor throughout—only your forearms should move.
 Squeeze hard at the top where the tension is greatest.

-Want Prone Incline Curl in your program?
+See where Prone Incline Curl fits in your weekly plan

 Lie face down on an incline bench.